Strategic Financial Planning for Successful Business Owners: Getting the Knowledge and the Advice You Can Use

 8. Entrepreneurs on Fire

 Hosted by John Dumas, Entrepreneurs on Fire is hugely popular.
 The focus is on young entrepreneurs with an emphasis on education and every type of business topic and entrepreneurial guest imaginable.
-Lots of great real-life stories.
+There are a lot of great real-life stories.
 If you check out the list of episodes, you’re bound to find some topics relevant to you as a business owner.

-A podcast for when you, the business owner, and the company are basically one and the same.
+A podcast for when you, the business owner, and the company is basically one and the same.
 Youpreneur explores issues like personal branding and establishing credibility in the marketplace.